Rhynchocephale/ets-resources-plus-custom/README.md

 * `TE_BASE`: A file system path that refers to the TEAM-engine instance directory.
-* `ETS_SRC`: A file system path that refers to a directory containing the Git repositories; a repository will be cloned into here if it doesn't already exist.
+* `ETS_SRC`: A file system path that refers to a directory containing the Git repositories; (a repository will be cloned into here if it doesn't already exist).
 * `JAVA_HOME`: Refers to a JDK installation directory.

 A CSV file that lists the test suite releases of interest must be given as a script argument: